guardian/dotcom-rendering/README.md

 ### Extensions

-VSCode should prompt you to install our recommended extensions these when you open the project.
+VSCode should prompt you to install our recommended extensions when you open the project.

 You can also find these extensions by searching for `@recommended` in the extensions pane.